By the end of this post, you will:

 5. Witnessing Thoughts and Emotions Instead Of Becoming Them

 Detaching from thoughts and emotions can be a big indicator that you are awakening spiritually.
 This is very different from the typical dissociation and disembodied behavior that is much more common.
-Dissociation and disembodiment means you can’t feel, sense or tap into your body.
-In this state, you use the mind to escape from your body/the present moment, this is the current collective state of consciousness.
+Dissociation and disembodiment mean you can’t feel, sense, or tap into your body.
+In this state, you use the mind to escape from your body/the present moment; this is the current collective state of consciousness.

 How To Have Or Deepen A Spiritual Awakening